Introduction

 Utilize Size and Scale: Larger elements should clearly denote higher importance.

 For example, headers ought to be considerably larger than body text to create clear cues.
-This approach is backed by the fact that 75% of website credibility originates from aesthetics, which emphasizes the importance of a hierarchy visual in effective strategies.
+This approach is backed by the fact that 75% of website credibility originates from aesthetics, which emphasizes the importance of visual design.

 -

 Employ Color Contrast: By utilizing contrasting colors, designers can highlight key elements, ensuring they stand out against the background and draw the viewer's attention.
-Current trends emphasize that effective use of color can create focal points and depth, enhancing the relationship between data points.
+Current trends emphasize that color choices can create focal points and depth, enhancing the relationship between data points.

 -